maeveapadien28/qss20_finalproject/README.md

 #### Data Used
 For this project, I use continous national household surveys conduct by the government of Brazil and South Africa.
 PNAD Contínua is Brazil's survey, and I use data from 2012, 2014, and 2016.
 For South Africa, I use the Quarterly Labour Force Survey (QLFS) for the final quarter of 2008, 2010, and 2012.
 All of this data is open access through each country's respective statistics agency.

+#### Data Access
+The South Africa data can be downloaded from the Department of Statistics of South Africa website.
+The University of Cape Town operates the DataFirst platform which organizes the raw Stata files from South Africa, and users can directly download those files by selecting the appropriate year, as I did.
+Here is the link to the DataFirst site: https://www.datafirst.uct.ac.za/dataportal/index.php/catalog/214

+The Brazil data is downloaded via the website SIDRA which is hosted by the government agency in charge of the household survey.
+To get each table, a user goes to the site and selects the variables, time period, and locations desired.
+Since this is a more particular process, the xlsx that process produced also exists in this repo, in the data folder.
+If interested, here is the link to the SIDRA site: https://sidra.ibge.gov.br.

 ## Overview of Notebooks
 ##### The notebooks below walk through exactly how I produced my results.
 They are intended to run in order, beginning with 00_pull.
 In this README file, each notebook is listed and explains what inputs it takes in, the output produced, and the general method behind the coding.
 *As stated above, this is a work in progress for Milestone 2 (8/18), and will be updated as I go*